 Just a few months to go for Brits to retain their liberty to live and work anywhere on the Continent.
 Relying on politicians promises, is relying on people that don’t know what they are doing.
 What do you do?

-The safest solution is to find a place in the EU to establish residency before Brexit, so that you are guaranteed freedom to travel visa free within the Schengen Zone, for as long as you want, without time limitations, and retain all your other benefits of being in the EU.
+The safest solution is to find a place in the EU to establish residency before Brexit, so that you are guaranteed freedom to travel at will within Europe, for as long as you want, without time limitations, and retain all your other benefits of being in the EU.

 Having considered this issue at length, and considering ALL FACTORS, the most viable and low risk choice is ....

 Yes, low risk too, because you can establish residency in Bulgaria in a step by step procedure that limits your out of pocket expenses at every step, and does not require putting a large capital stake at risk.
 For example, the residency application process itself is fast and can be done for less than EUR 1000, and possibly showing as little as EUR 500 in assets in a Bulgarian bank account, and obtaining a rental property contract for similar amount.
 South West Bulgaria : once you have had a look around, you will begin to understand why South West Bulgaria merits an investment in a residential home, and the price you will pay is far cheaper than just about anywhere you can think of….
 Look at this house on sale below… for just EUR 17,000.